Updated March 17, 2026

 I spent the first part of the morning desperately hoping "Santa" had seen fit to stuff a big honkin' tube of BenGay in my stocking.

 The sun wasn't even up yet when I head the girls' key card being inserted in our door and the door handle turning.
-They were trying to be quiet...until they saw the Christmas tree at least.
+They were trying to be quiet...at least until they saw the Christmas tree with their presents piled under it.

 "YOU GUYS!
 LOOK AT ALL THE PRESENTS UNDER THE TREE!"